day8/re-frame/docs/WIP/README.md

-**Each of the dominoes you supply are simple, pure functions** which can be be described, understood and tested independently (other than domino 3).
+**Each of the dominoes you supply are simple, pure functions** which can be be described, understood and tested independently.
 They take data, transform it and return new data.
+(Other than domino 3)

 The loop itself is utterly predictable and very mechanical in operation.
 So, there's a regularity, simplicity and